haoliangsky1/Stat159_Project1/paper/paper.md

 # Abstract

-This is a paper about how I make use of the computational tools covered so far in the course in order to complete this project assignment.
+This is a paper about how I make use of the computational tools covered so far in the course in order to complete this project assignment for Statistics 159, Fall 2016 at UC Berkeley.

-In this paper, I will talk about some of the essential tools and the roles they play in reproducible workflow, including `Makefile`, `Git`, `GitHub`, `pandoc`, and `Markdown`.
+In this paper, I will talk about some of the essential tools and the roles they play in reproducible workflow, primarily including `Makefile`, `Git`, `GitHub`, `Pandoc`, and `Markdown`.

-Also, I will talk about the resources that I used in order to complete this job, the relatively straightforward and more challenge parts in the process.
+Also, I will talk about what kind of resources and help I used in order to finish this job, which parts are challenging, which parts are relatively straightforward, and how much time I spent on this project.

 # Introduction

-Surfing on the edge of exploding information and data, the need for reproducible approach of scientific research is growing.
+Surfing on the edge of exploding amount of information and data, we can easily realize the need for reproducible approach of scientific research.
 This paper is trying to answer some of the very basic questions in reproducibility: what are some important tools, and what roles do they play in the reproducible workflow.

-In the following paragraphs, we will discuss `Markdown` and how it modularized and simplifies the compiling process; `Git` and how this version control system helps to track development and enable collaborative working style; `GitHub` and how its source code management system and distributed version control makes collaboration and open source projects more accessible; `pandoc` and how it helps scholarly writing and workflow publishing; and `Markdown` and how it makes formatting on computer as easy as on paper.
+In the following paragraphs, we would introduce `Makefile` and how it modularized and simplifies the compiling process; `Git` and how this version control system helps to track development and enable collaborative working style; `GitHub` and how its source code management system and distributed version control makes collaboration and open source projects more accessible; `pandoc` and how it helps scholarly writing and workflow publishing; and `Markdown` and how it makes formatting on computer as easy as on paper.

+Continued, we would discuss more detailed use and implementation of these tools, including how we used `Git` and `GitHub` to create repository and the file structures required for this project, my personal experience of learning and using these tools, and more general description about the overall experience.

 # Discussion